Assistant Professor Andrew Carrothers

-Andrew has been an Orthopaedic Consultant since 2012, being appointed as a Consultant Trauma & Orthopaedic Surgeon at Addenbrookes Hospital Cambridge and subsequently as an Associate Lecturer at the University of Cambridge School of Medicine.
+Andrew has been an Orthopaedic Consultant since 2012, being appointed as a Consultant Trauma & Orthopaedic Surgeon at Addenbrookes Hospital Cambridge and subsequently as an Assistant Professor at the University of Cambridge School of Medicine.

 Andrew’s clinical practice is based on the key principles of listening, observing and learning, understanding the needs of his patients is at the core of his caring philosophy.
-His primary goal is to provide his patients with the best and most up to date evidence based treatment to ensure that they get back on track and resume daily activities as soon as possible.
-If you would like to read individual patient reviews please visit his website where you will find over 120 patient independent 5* reviews.
+His primary goal is to provide his patients with the best and most up-to-date evidence-based treatment to ensure that they get back on track and resume daily activities as soon as possible.
+If you would like to read individual patient reviews please visit his website where you will find over 574 patient independent 5* reviews.

 The N-stride injection is used to treat osteoarthritis of the hip and knee and was developed to provide relief from pain without surgery.
 It has been shown to be most effective in people with mild to moderate osteoarthritis of the hip and knee with the benefits of pain relief, reduction in stiffness and inflammation, restored mobility and flexibility and an improvement in cartilage health.